alissaom/slate/source/index.md

 ## Rate Limits

-In addition to your overall usage, there are rate limits in place to ensure fair use of our service.
+In addition to your overall usage, there are rate limits in place to control use of our service.
 You can view these on your Account Usage Page.

-If you exceed the limits defined there you will be throttled to prevent overuse of the API and allow others to benefit from the service.
+If you exceed the rate limits on your account, the API will return an HTTP 429 error, and set the `X-Throttle-Wait-Seconds` HTTP response header.
+Clients should wait for the specified number of seconds before attempting another request.